The Lodge Metaphor

 TROWEL: [...]
 Symbolically, to spread the cement of Brotherly Love [...]

-thus it is clear that all the tools are metaphors for making an effect on the men and on society, and thus the cathedral (that which is built with the tools) represents the outcome of these beneficial efforts.
+thus it is clear that all the tools are metaphors for making an effect on the men in the lodge and upon society.
+Thus, the "cathedral" (that which is built with the tools) represents the outcome of the men's efforts (improved men and better society).

 Bibliography